We asked how and when finding advice from a family lawyer or using a mediator is beneficial…

 If you are not able to reach an agreement yourselves you might want to consider mediation.
 This is a cost-effective, quick way for you and your grandchildren’s parents to attempt to resolve matters yourselves with the assistance of an impartial third party, without involving the courts.

-Applying to the court
+Applying to the family court

 When considering whether to grant permission, the court will assess the role you play in your grandchildren’s lives and your motives for making the application.
 If permission is granted, which is more likely than not, the court will then consider the practicalities of making a contact order in your favour.

-The most important factor for the court in considering whether to make the application is the welfare of the children.
+The most important factor for the court in considering whether to make the application is the welfare of the grandchildren.
 The good news is that contact orders for grandparents are becoming more common as the courts are increasingly recognising the importance of the extended family.

 If you find yourself in this situation, you can seek legal advice from a family solicitor.
 They should consider your options with you and, if necessary, can assist you in reaching an agreement or making a court application.